EdgeBox/sync-core-on-premise/docs/Configuration.md

 ### Queue
 - `SYNC_CORE_QUEUE_URL`: The queue that the Sync Core container(s) will use to process messages.
 The Broker will publish messages to this queue, and the Sync Core will publish and subscribe to messages.
+  - If you are using TLS encryption start the URL with `amqps://` instead of `amqp://`.
+  - We recommend providing a heartbeat of 15s in the URL like `?heartbeat=15`.
 - `BROKER_QUEUE_URL`: The queue that the Broker container(s) will use to process messages.
 The Sync Core will publish messages to this queue, and the Broker will publish and subscribe to messages.
+  - If you are using TLS encryption start the URL with `amqps://` instead of `amqp://`.
+  - We recommend providing a heartbeat of 15s in the URL like `?heartbeat=15`.
 - `MESSAGE_PREFETCH_COUNT` default `50`: How many messages to prefetch per container.
 If you are scaling based on CPU usage, this option must be fine-tuned to avoid both overloading, and a failure to scale (under-usage) while the queue is piling up messages.

 ### Database